 Use In Specific Populations

 Radioactive iodine products cross the placenta and can permanently impair fetal thyroid function.
-Administration of an appropriate thyroid blocking agent is recommended before use of DaTscan in a pregnant woman to protect the woman and fetus from accumulation of I 123 [see DOSAGE AND ADMINISTRATION].
+Administration of an appropriate thyroid blocking agent is recommended before use of DATSCAN in a pregnant woman to protect the woman and fetus from accumulation of iodine-123 [see DOSAGE AND ADMINISTRATION].

-Iodide 123 (I 123), the radionuclide in DaTscan, is present in human milk.
+Iodine-123, the radionuclide in DATSCAN, is present in human milk.
 There is no information on the effects on the breastfed infant or on milk production.
-Advise a lactating woman to interrupt breastfeeding and pump and discard breastmilk for at least 6 days (>10 physical half-lives) after DaTscan administration in order to minimize radiation exposure to a breastfed infant.
+Advise a lactating woman to interrupt breastfeeding and pump and discard breastmilk for at least 6 days (>10 physical half-lives) after DATSCAN administration in order to minimize radiation exposure to a breastfed infant.

-DaTscan is not indicated for use in children.
-The safety and efficacy of DaTscan have not been established in pediatric patients.
+The safety and efficacy of DATSCAN have not been established in pediatric patients.

-The effect of renal or hepatic impairment upon DaTscan imaging has not been established.
-DaTscan is excreted by the kidney and patients with severe renal impairment may have increased radiation exposure and altered DaTscan images.
+DATSCAN is excreted by the kidney and patients with severe renal impairment may have increased radiation exposure and altered DATSCAN images.

-The clinical consequence of overdose with DaTscan has not been reported.
-It is unknown whether or not ioflupane is dialyzable.
-Due to the small quantity of ioflupane in each vial, overdosage with ioflupane is not expected to result in pharmacologic effects.
-The major risks of overdose relates predominantly to increased radiation exposure, with the long-term risks for neoplasia.
-In case of overdosage of radioactivity, frequent urination and defecation should be encouraged to minimize radiation exposure to the patient; care should be taken to avoid contamination from the radioactivity eliminated by the patient.
+The risks of overdose relate predominantly to increased radiation exposure, with the long-term risks for neoplasia.
+In case of overdosage of radioactivity, frequent urination and defecation should be encouraged to minimize radiation exposure to the patient.

 Mechanism Of Action